-James Williams is the Founder and CEO of MrConnectivity, a consultancy practice with mobile engagement as its principal focus.
-His clients include Mobile Network Operators (MNOs), Content Aggregators, API companies, Messaging Hubs, Technology vendors and Enterprises.
-James founded MrConnectivity five years ago, leveraging 25 years’ Telecoms experience.
+James Williams has over 30 years’ experience in the Telco sector, with mobile engagement his principal focus.
+His clients have included Mobile Network Operators (MNOs), Content Aggregators, API companies, Messaging Hubs, Technology vendors and Enterprises.
 His time is now spent helping companies develop comprehensive Mobile Engagement strategies and multi-channel product suites that can be used for both Inbound and Outbound.

-Other than at the start of my career, much of what got me to where I am today has been by accident.
+Much of what got me to where I am today has been by accident.
 I used to be Mr Numbers but early on in my career fell into the world of training which I chanced upon and found I really enjoyed.
 I learnt all about the differences between teaching and presenting, it dramatically increased my product knowledge and it got me out on the road visiting customers at their sites all over the UK and then all around the world.
 From training I moved into Business Development and Sales and there I have been for many years.
-I took the plunge just over five years ago, setting up on my own, and I’ve not looked back!

 Without doubt the biggest advancement I have seen is how things have gone truly mobile.
 Mobility is key and thanks to advancements in processing power, battery technology and expanding WiFi and mobile broadband provision globally, true mobility is being realised.
 Mobile is driving connectivity in the developing world.